renegmed/learn-nats/README.md

 Client would receive only single response among the workers.
 Request is blocked until a response is received or timeout occurs.

+States of NATS Connection

+Skipping sending message during reconnecting, do the following steps below:

 This is for NATS version 1.1
 Steps: